Getting freelance writing clients can be tough. 😪

 But to get their email, you need to visit their website first, duh!

-Scan for an about page or look in the footer.
+Scan for a contact page or look in the footer.
 You should be able to find an email or contact form.
-Once you, it’s go time.
+Once you do, it’s go time!

 My name is X, I own a freelance writing business in Your City.
 I wanted to propose a partnership that would be equally prosperous for both of us.

 The general idea is that you would refer leads to my agency which could benefit from my services.
 If they convert to a paying client, you will earn a percentage of the project.